AFKoffee/quaddon/README.md

 1. Implement a simple pre-RMSNorm FFN Part of a transformer block
 2. Prepare the block as proposed in the paper and compare both results when using the same input

+## Getting Started
+The project assumes _Python 3.9_ and needs the dependencies specified in _requirements.txt_.